-There is no way to do that in the Apricot platform itself, so we develop an Entity Relationship Diagram or ERD to “map out” an Apricot platform end-to-end.
+We develop an Entity Relationship Diagram or ERD to “map out” an Apricot platform end-to-end.

 While a finished ERD looks a bit like a subway map and can be overwhelming to look at, the end product gives us a complete look at the forms and linking relationships between forms, no matter how unique or custom an Apricot database may be.